 → Writing Prompt 7: If the groundhog had the flu and needed another animal to predict the weather, what animal do you think would like the job?

 → Writing Prompt 8: August is the only month of the year that doesn’t have an official holiday.
 You have been put in charge of creating a holiday to be celebrated sometime in August.
-Therefore, what holiday do you create?
-For example, what will be the traditions?
+What holiday do you create?
+What will be the traditions?
 Write an essay explaining your holiday and why it’s important to include it in our calendar.

 → Writing Prompt 9: Some people think Sept 11th should be made a holiday.
 On the other hand, others have argued that by making 9/11 a holiday, it will lose its importance and will just be a way for people to extend summer vacation one extra week.
 Do you think it should be a legal holiday?
 If no, why not?
 If yes, what types of traditions, or ceremonies do you think should be held on that day?